Sunday 21 November 2021

-The Corse Pignote is a very popular marcia non competitiva, a non-competitive running and hiking event, held annually in late November or early December in the Friuli area in the north-eastern part of Italy.
+Corse Pignote is a very popular marcia non competitiva, a non-competitive running and hiking event, held annually in November or early December in the Friuli area in the north-eastern part of Italy.

-Three scenic routes are available, 4km, 7km and 14km long.
+Two scenic routes are available, approximately 10km and 18km long.

-The 14km route also runs up to the beautiful Castello Savorgnan which was badly damaged in the 1976 Friuli earthquake — and finally reconstructed in 2013:
+The 18km route also runs up to the beautiful Castello Savorgnan which was badly damaged in the 1976 Friuli earthquake, and finally reconstructed in 2013:

 Map of the venue:

 9. Corse Pignote:

 No guarantee is made as to the accuracy or thoroughness of the information on this page.